Last Updated on June 22, 2026 by Daniel Globe

 | Flight status | Alaska or LAX websites |

-All Alaska flights, regular and seasonal, use Terminal 6 for arrivals, keeping your arrival routine organized.
-Check flight status online for real-time updates, and you’ll know exactly when to step into action.
+All Alaska flights, regular and seasonal, arrive at Terminal 6.
+Check flight status online for real-time updates.

 Where to Check In and Board

-If you want to move faster and keep your trip on your terms, use the self-check-in kiosks on the same level.
-For domestic flights, you can check in from 4:00 am to 10:30 pm.
-For international flights, check-in runs from 4:30 am to 11:00 am, so plan accordingly.
+For domestic flights, check in from 4:00 am to 10:30 pm.
+International check-in runs from 4:30 am to 11:00 pm, so plan around that window if you’re flying abroad.

 Alaska Lounge Near Gate 64

-Inside, you can enjoy dining, beverages, free Wi-Fi, and private suites for extra comfort.
+Inside, you can enjoy dining, beverages, free Wi-Fi, and private suites.

 Lounge Location

-If you have lounge access through membership or a first-class ticket, you can step inside and claim a calmer pace.
-If not, a day pass gives you a three-hour visit.
+The lounge sits on the mezzanine, reachable once you’ve cleared security.
+If you have lounge access through membership or a first-class ticket, you can step inside and slow down before your flight.
+If not, a day pass covers same-day access for around $65.

 Lounge Amenities

-Access is available if you’re an Alaska Lounge member, flying first class, or holding elite status, and you can also buy a day pass for three hours.
+Access is available if you’re an Alaska Lounge member, flying first class, or holding elite status.
+Day passes are also available for purchase.

 - Quiet seating